This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 With these in mind, the teen can sit down with his IEP team to help make a plan for moving forward.
 Supportive adults are important for helping a disabled teen refine post-high school goals and move forward to achieve them.

-Before getting an IEP, the student and their parents or caregivers will need to go through several meetings with the student’s teacher and the school’s administration.
+Before getting an IEP, the student and their parents or caregivers must meet with the student’s teacher and the school’s administration.
 Parents may need to take their child for additional medical and cognitive testing (in some cases), which can help the school find the appropriate IEP for the student.

 2. Work on College Applications in High School